A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 The wand is IPX6 waterproof which means it should not be submerged.
 It is USB rechargeable and you’ll get around 90 minutes runtime from a 2 hour charge.
 Included is a remote control which works from a range of up to 10 metres.

-The other part of the kit is a thigh vibrator harness.
+The other part of the kit Upko sent me to review is a thigh vibrator harness.
 This is made of nylon and consists of two thick black bands decorated with gold coloured metal hardware and an embroidered UPKO insignia.
 The harness fastens with velcro straps and is adjustable up to around 22″ in the upper band and 18″ in the lower.
 Each band features a smaller strap that sits on the inside of the leg and is designed to hold the wand in place against the genitals.

 UPKO wand vibrator harness